What are Key Performance Indicators (KPIs)?

 Organic traffic refers to the traffic on your website generated by free search engines such as Google, Bing, or Yahoo.
 It is a valuable resource that usually represents more than half of your website’s total traffic.

 SEA refers to the traffic generated by paid marketing, thanks to pay-per-click ads.
 SEA is a great tool because it unlocks complete control over your online campaign and increases traffic.
-However, the disadvantage of the SEA is the monetary cost, although for most businesses, success often outweighs the cost.
+However, the disadvantage of SEA is the monetary cost (though success often outweighs cost and is an important component of a successful demand generation engine).

 Calculating Organic Traffic and SEA